AydanBedingham/ml-eda-pandas-operations-and-filtering/README.md

 # Pandas - Operations and Filtering

+Jupyter Notebook used to perform Exploratory Data Analysis (EDA).

 - Perform basic Exploratory Data Analysis (EDA) on the Employee Information Dataset.
 - Kyphosis is an abnormally excessive convex curvature of the spine.
 - Dataset contains 81 rows and 4 columns representing data on children who have had corrective spinal surgery.